Asomahprince100/IcanScrape/README.md

 - Compatible with **Termux** and **Linux distributions**

 ## Dependencies
-WebSift automatically checks for and installs the following dependencies if they are missing:
+IcanScrape automatically checks for and installs the following dependencies if they are missing:

 - **curl**
 - **grep**